Zapper-fi/studio-docs/docs/apis/4-balance-v2-sse.md

 };
 ```

+#### The **totals** field

-The **totals** field will contain the total is USD for the given balance.
-This value can be useful
+The **totals** field will contain the total in USD for this given balance event.
-if you are looking to build a total net worth of all balances for a given address or bundle.
+This value can be useful if you are looking to build a total net worth of all
+balances for a given address or bundle.

-Each totals are identified by a key, so that they can be uniquely identified when adding them together.
+Each total are identified by a key, so that they can be uniquely identified when
+adding them together.

 The sent payload is `TotalsPayload`.